wwymak/mojo-gpu-puzzles/book/src/puzzle_08/puzzle_08.md

 ## Overview

-Implement a kernel that adds 10 to each position of a vector `a` and stores it in vector `out`.
+Implement a kernel that adds 10 to each position of a vector `a` and stores it in vector `output`.

 **Note:** _You have fewer threads per block than the size of `a`._